inpsyde/WP-Stash/README.md

 * User: `admin`
 * Password: `admin`

-## License and Copyright
+## Copyright and License

-This repository is a free software, and is released under the terms of the GNU General Public License version 2 or (at your option) any later version.
-See [LICENSE](./LICENSE) for complete license.
+This package is [free software](https://www.gnu.org/philosophy/free-sw.en.html) distributed under the terms of the GNU General Public License version 2 or (at your option) any later version.
+For the full license, see [LICENSE](./LICENSE).